Heyyassinesedjari/Prosper_loan_prediction_simple_web_app/README.md

 where the credit profile was extracted.
-- The Reviving Credit Balance: Dollars of revolving credit at the time the credit profile credit has been withdrawn. then pressing the "predict" button the pre-trained naive bayesian model performs the pre- diction and redirects the user to the result interface which displays the result of the prediction.
+- The Reviving Credit Balance: Dollars of revolving credit at the time the credit profile credit has been withdrawn. then pressing the "predict" button the pre-trained Random Forest performs the pre- diction and redirects the user to the result interface which displays the result of the prediction.

 ![alt text](https://github.com/Heyyassinesedjari/Prosper_loan_prediction_simple_web_app/blob/main/Screenshots/LoginSuccessfulPredictPage.png?raw=true)

-#### Result Page
+### Result Page

 After completing and submitting the prediction page form, and if the prediction is favorable, the user is sent to this result page which shows him that this borrower deserves